Why Wadadli Solar

 Every assessment concludes with a written report that includes a prioritized deficiency log, photo documentation tied to specific findings, and capital planning observations for asset owners and property managers.
 This is not a monitoring contract — it is a one-time, independent technical review designed to reset your understanding of system condition.

-If you oversee rooftop solar assets installed 2014–2020 and have not conducted a structured condition review, this is the point in the lifecycle where that review becomes strategically important.
+If you oversee rooftop solar assets installed 2014–2020 and have not conducted a structured condition review, this is the point in the lifecycle where that review becomes strategically important — and where the right O&M partnership protects your investment long-term.